THU-MIG/VTC-CLS/README.md

 We measure the evaluation time and show our method can effectively speed-up the inference process of MLLMs.
 We display the inference time of LLaVA-v1.5-7B on some test datasets before and after applying our VTC-CLS method.

 ![](./figures/latency.png)

+## Acknowledgement
+Our codebase is partly built with [LLaVolta](https://github.com/Beckschen/LLaVolta/tree/main).

+Thanks for the great implementations!

+## Citation
+If our code or models help your work, please cite our paper:
+TODO